Fraternity and Sorority Information

 participating in athletic activities, etc.

-Each Greek organization must be registered with the Office of Engagement and Inclusion and in good standing with the university to participate in recruitment.
-Each chapter will be required to send a representative (preferably the Recruitment Chair or President) to a meeting in the fall semester, hosted by the Office of Engagement and Inclusion, dedicated to review of the University, Panhellenic Association, Interfraternity Council, and National Pan-Hellenic Council policies governing membership recruitment.
+Each Greek organization must be registered with AMU Student Engagement Services and in good standing with the university to participate in recruitment.
+Each chapter will be required to send a representative (preferably the Recruitment Chair or President) to a meeting in the fall semester, hosted by AMU Student Engagement Services, dedicated to review of the University, Panhellenic Association, Interfraternity Council, and National Pan-Hellenic Council policies governing membership recruitment.

-- All recruitment events must be registered with the Office of Engagement and Inclusion at least 24 hours prior to the event.
+- All recruitment events must be registered with AMU Student Engagement Services at least 24 hours prior to the event.
 Recruitment events must be free of alcohol and free of any and all conduct that violates any law, ordinance, University policy, rule or regulation, or any part of the Marquette University Ethos Statement.
-The Office of Engagement and Inclusion reserves the right to attend any and all recruitment functions without prior notification.
+AMU Student Engagement Services reserves the right to attend any and all recruitment functions without prior notification.